 For over 25 years, Ping Chao has been a serial entrepreneur in high technology in Silicon Valley, California.
 He has been a technology and business leader in the Electronics Design Automation (EDA) industry since its infancy.
 In 2005, Ping retired from Cadence to become a private venture investor and devote more time to his philanthropic work.
 Mr. Chao is the visionary behind TFish Fund and developing a discipline of transparency for building capacity in East Asian NGOs.

-Amy Chao, Co-Founder, Chao Foundation
+Amy Chao, Advisor Co-Founder of Chao Foundation

 Amy has been devoted to her family and two children and spends her time actively volunteering in church, schools, hospitals, senior centers, and art communities.
 She is a strong believer that serving the underprivileged can and should be a source of joy for everyone, not just the few.
 She also believes that non-profit work and volunteering can be rewarding and fun at the same time.